On zoos and aquaria

 Static animal collections?

-Discussions about intrinsic values aside, whether captivity has an (negative) impact actually depends on the species.
-I’m pretty sure a marine angelfish in Burgers’ Ocean 750,000 litre (200,000 US gal) coral reef tank doesn’t really notice it is in fact captive.
+Discussions about intrinsic values aside, whether captivity has a negative impact actually depends on the species.
+I’m pretty sure a marine angelfish in Burgers’ Ocean 750,000 liter (200,000 US gallon) coral reef tank doesn’t really notice it is in fact captive.
 Other species continue to display their natural behavior– despite the limits of their enclosure – because of design and other environmental enrichment.
-But yet for some species it’s a different question altogether: they are either relatively large and/or migratory.
+But yet for some species, it’s a different question altogether: they are either relatively large and/or migratory.
 And sure: some are endangered and therefore part of important ex-situ breeding programs.
-One could argue that sacrificing an animal its freedom is therefore a valid argument.
-But zoos often have a whole bunch of animals that are not endangered, but are simply there because audiences want to see them.
+One could argue that sacrificing an animal its freedom is, therefore, a valid argument.
+But zoos often have a whole bunch of animals that are not endangered but are simply there because audiences want to see them.
 Take giraffes for example.
 They might be relatively easy to ‘keep’, that doesn’t mean you should (though my 2-year old daughter disagrees with me).

 Education & conservation